sherifsharweed/GitHubRepo/README.md

 An application for GitHub Repositories :

-1- First screen is the main screen for highlighte repositories, has a list of repositories item (title, author, avatar, description) with horizontal scroll view .
+1- First screen is the main screen for repositories, has a list of repository item (title, author, avatar, description) with horizontal scroll view .

-2- User can click on any item of repository, then it'll redirect to the details screen.
+2- User can click on any item, then it'll redirect to the details screen.

-3- User can see the details of any repository in the second screen (title,author,description,language,stars,rate,button to hit the issues list).
+3- User can see the details of choosen repository in the second screen (title,author,description,language,stars,rate,button to hit the issues list).

 4- User can see the list of issues in the issue screen and each item has data about title, author,state and date of the issue.